-Policy P110: Loss of extent and values of the beds of lakes and rivers, and natural wetlands
+Policy P110: Reclamation or drainage Loss of extent and values of the beds of lakes and rivers, and natural wetlands

-The loss of extent and values of the beds of lakes and rivers and natural wetlands, including as a result of reclamation and drainage, is avoided, except where:
+The loss of extent and values reclamation or drainage of the beds of lakes and rivers and natural wetlands, including as a result of reclamation and drainage, shall be is avoided, in particular those identified in Schedules A (outstanding water bodies) and C (mana whenua) except where the reclamation or drainage is:

-(a) in a natural inland wetland:

-- (i) the loss of extent or values arises from any of the following: - 1. the customary harvest of food or resources undertaken in accordance with tikanga Māori, or - 2. restoration activities, or - 3. scientific research, or - 4. the sustainable harvest of sphagnum moss, or - 5. the construction or maintenance of wetland utility structures, or - 6. the maintenance or operation of specified infrastructure, or other infrastructure, or - 7. natural hazard works, and

-- 8. where the activity involves reclamation or drainage there are no other practicable alternative methods of providing for the activity, - or
+- (a) in a natural inland wetland: - (i) the loss of extent or values arises from any of the following: - 1. the customary harvest of food or resources undertaken in accordance with tikanga Māori, or - 2. restoration activities, or - 3. scientific research, or - 4. the sustainable harvest of sphagnum moss, or - 5. the construction or maintenance of wetland utility structures, or - 6. the maintenance or operation of specified infrastructure, or other infrastructure, or - 7. natural hazard works, and - where the activity involves reclamation or drainage there are no other practicable alternative methods of providing for the activity, - or